 Business owners have it hard, facing many challenges in making their businesses grow.
 Planning and strategizing will need to face reality very soon when choosing a business model to implement.
 Every business plan model will, of course, has its advantages and disadvantages and also needs to be checked if that really will work for the type of business you are going to pursue.
 Nevertheless, choosing a great business model allows can create significant value for customers and turn your enterprise into a financial success.

 In principle, there are many different kinds of startup business models to choose from.
-To know more of these business models, we present below a list of some of the most commonly used business models today.
-Included are business models examples which can turn your business plan into success:
+To know more about these business models, we present below a list of some of the most commonly used business models today.
+Included are business models examples that can turn your business plan into success:

 - Subscription-based business model – This is where customers need to pay a subscription fee to gain access to the product or services.
 These kinds of business plan models used to be for magazines and newspapers but nowadays, this business model is used by many businesses and websites.
 The following are the business models examples you can refer to: Software as a Service (SaaS) Business Models (business model samples such as Salesforce, Mailchimp, Adobe) and Rental Machine Business Models.